You can now put on a selfie game face without dealing with all the messy greasepaint.

 NFL teams are offering their fans the chance to paint their faces with AR Click To Tweet

-The feature uses facial detection to apply digital face paint masks in real time Click To Tweet
+AR uses facial detection to apply digital face paint masks in real time Click To Tweet

 The feature uses facial detection to apply digital face paint masks in real time.
 Responsible for designing the various face paints, Float Hybrid studied countless images of fans across each participating team to understand which designs would resonate most with the local fans.